lnalborczyk/ESTER/README.md

-itER: computing iterative evidence ratio for observed samples or simulated one
+itER: computing iterative evidence ratio
 ===

 `itER` is an R package...

 **Note, at this point `itER` is in active development and should be considered alpha.
 If you experience any problems, please open an issue on Github.**

-blablabla

 # Installation